Neptune Frost: Production

-The project was originally conceived by Saul Williams as a graphic novel and stage musical.
+The project was originally conceived by Saul Williams as a graphic novel in 2013, and later a stage musical.
+Williams' 2016 album MartyrLoserKing explored further ideas that were incorporated into the film.

 In 2018, Williams launched a Kickstarter campaign to raise funds, with Lin-Manuel Miranda joining as an executive producer.

 In February 2020, it was announced that Ezra Miller and Stephen Hendel were set to produce, with principal photography commencing.
 Production took place over the course of 27 days in Rwanda.

+Neptune Frost is the debut feature film by directors Saul Williams and Rwandan-born artist and cinematographer Anisia Uzeyman, described as "a bombastic Afrofuturist sci-fi punk musical" on Rogerebert.com.

+"Neptune Frost" is the name of a black Revolutionary soldier who served in the Continental Army in 1775.

 Release

 Neptune Frost had its world premiere on July 8, 2021. at the Directors' Fortnight section at the 2021 Cannes Film Festival, where it was a nominee for the Queer Palm.
 It had its North American premiere in the Wavelengths program at the 2021 Toronto International Film Festival on September 10, 2021.
 It also screened at the New York Film Festival on October 2, 2021. and the 2022 Sundance Film Festival on January 21, 2022.

-It had its Australian premiere at the Melbourne International Film Festival, where it won the Bright Horizons Award.
+It had its Australian premiere at the Melbourne International Film Festival in August 2022, where it won the inaugural Bright Horizons award, the richest film prize in the southern hemisphere, at A$140,000 in cash.

 In December 2021, Kino Lorber acquired distribution rights.
 It was released in the United States on a limited release on June 3, 2022.